 A small task force was established to explore ways to showcase Fort Collins through an event to mark the opening of the new landmark.
 The team looked at a variety of options including the idea of a road race that would start somewhere in the city and finish at the new stadium set for completion in July of 2017.

-The City of Fort Collins, Visit Fort Collins, the Fort Collins Chamber of Commerce, Colorado State University, and BolderBOULDER Inc. are pleased to announce the inaugural running of the FORTitude Labor Day 10K Classic on September 4, 2017.
+The City of Fort Collins, Visit Fort Collins, the Fort Collins Chamber of Commerce, Colorado State University, and BOLDERBoulder Inc. were pleased to announce the inaugural running of the FORTitude Labor Day 10K Classic on September 4, 2017.

-While 2017 marks the inaugural event, we are all committed to creating an event that will become a Labor Day tradition for years to come.
+While 2017 marked the inaugural event, we are all committed to creating an event that will become a Labor Day tradition for years to come.